Workshops

 scroll down to ‘Add-ons’ section and click ‘add/edit’ next to Workshops

-select the the workshop
+select the workshop

 click ‘Continue’ to return to the registration dashboard